Donovan Catholic High School: Athletics

 The Donovan Catholic girls' swimming team won the Ocean County Championship for the first time in school history during the 2007–08 season, a first for a non-public school, then repeated in 2008–09.

 In 2008, the men's track and field team won the state championship.

 The softball team won the Non-Public A state title in 2019 (defeating Mount Saint Dominic Academy in the tournament final), 2021 (vs. Immaculate Heart Academy) and 2022 (vs. Mount Saint Dominic Academy).
 The team won the Tournament of Champions in 2019 and 2022, becoming the first team to win a second ToC title.
 The 2019 softball team defeated Mount Saint Dominic Academy by a score of 11–1 in the final of the tournament to win the Non-Public A state championship, the program's first state title.
 The 2019 team went into the Tournament of Champions as the top-seeded team and finished the season with a 30–2 record after winning the overall title by a score of 10–0 in five innings under the mercy rule against runner-up Cedar Grove High School, the second-seeded team.
 NJ.com ranked Donovan Catholic as their number-one softball team in the state in 2019.

-The Donovan Catholic Cheerleading Competition team finished the 2011–2012 season with the best record in school history: